 This is where my first editor started telling me that I needed to take all this stuff out and rewrite all my tech, because it would “just confuse everybody” if knights didn’t wear steel armor and swords didn’t cut through it anyway.
 Everyone would think I’m wrong.

 He, however, is fired.

-So, enter Dragon’s Trail.
-Put that iron-clad knight up against a guy with a modern, differentially-hardened L6 or 5160 sword, and rockin’ a shirt of case-hardened, welded mail.
+So, enter Dragon’s Trail, in which we put that iron-clad knight at the top of his game up against a guy with a modern, differentially-hardened L6 or 5160 sword, and rockin’ a shirt of case-hardened, welded mail.
 Holy crap.
-A guy in a hardened tool-steel helmet would knock him cold with a stiff headbutt.
-Hell, you could stove in his helmet in with the toe of a modern work boot.
-Which is exactly how, at the end of Dragon’s Trail, two guys from Earth manage to grind their way through a medieval battle that they had absolutely no business being in the middle of, HEMA skills or no. Jarrod Torrealday is good, but he’s not that good.
+A guy in a hardened tool-steel helmet would knock a medieval knight cold with a stiff headbutt.
+Hell, you could stove in his helmet in with the toe of a modern work boot and probably kill him.
+Which is pretty much how, at the end of Dragon’s Trail, two guys from Earth manage to grind their way through a medieval battle that they had absolutely no business being in the middle of, HEMA skills or no. Jarrod Torrealday is good, but he’s not that good.